FM Dojo — User Guide

 Pushing changes from the AI

-When you ask the AI to create or modify a script, field, or layout object, it can stage those changes directly into your project rather than just returning text.
-In the AI Chat, ask something like “Add a script that emails the current record” and the AI will propose a staged change instead of a code block.
+When you ask the AI to create or modify a script, field, or layout object, it can advise on the change and stage a draft inside your project rather than just returning text.
+In the AI Chat, ask something like “Add a script that emails the current record” and the AI will propose a staged change for your review.

 - Staged scripts are written as proper FileMaker XML — they import cleanly without any manual editing.

-- You can view the full diff of every staged change before applying it.
+- You can view the full diff and evidence cues for every staged change before applying it.

-- Approve and deploy from FM Dojo, or discard the change if you don't want it.
+- Approve and deploy from FM Dojo, or remove the staged change if you don't trust it.

 Reviewing staged changes